inf3cti0n95/Otaku-Codes/_posts/2017-07-01-summer-coding-with-rocket-chat-the-async-conundrum.markdown

 #### Rx + Redux + React 😍😍😍

-RxJS is pretty much the only thing needed for handling everthing, Angular 2 + has RxJS built in for everything, That's when I thought there must be something to couple Rx and React, and found out [***Redux Observables***](https://redux-observable.js.org/) ( the Three Ducks 🦆🦆🦆 ) Observables as guys from Rx like to call it.
+RxJS is pretty much the only thing needed for handling everything, Angular 2 + has RxJS built in for everything, That's when I thought there must be something to couple Rx and React, and found out [***Redux Observables***](https://redux-observable.js.org/) ( the Three Ducks 🦆🦆🦆 ) Observables as guys from Rx like to call it.

-***Redux Observables*** is a [Redux](http://redux.js.org/) middleware that solves managing states and the async behaviours with so called [***"Epics"***](https://redux-observable.js.org/docs/basics/Epics.html), an Epic is Stream of redux actions which returns a stream of actions.
+***Redux Observables*** is a [Redux](http://redux.js.org/) middleware that solves managing states and the async behaviors with so called [***"Epics"***](https://redux-observable.js.org/docs/basics/Epics.html), an Epic is Stream of redux actions which return a stream of actions.
 That sounds familiar, right ?.
 Yes, an Epic is an Observable of redux actions.

 Redux-Observable makes handling states on the async actions slick !!!